[Font Designer Project] "Gospel-EB" Design and Production: Interview with Takayuki Kuwahara

 Stories

-In this corner, we will focus on "Gospel-EB" and introduce the features of design, how fonts are used, and the history of typefaces that we asked to font designers.
+In this section, we will focus on "Gospel-EB" and introduce the design features, how the font is used, and the background of the typeface's creation as told by the font designer.

-This is the first font release from Fontworks, but I think that many people have already seen the fonts created by Kuwahara in their daily lives.
+This is the first font release from Fontworks, but I think many people are already seeing fonts created by Kuwahara in their daily lives.

 Please tell us how and why you became a font designer.